gillandk/leaflet.gars/README.md

 ## Dependencies

 This app tries to mirror the angular and leaflet dependencies found in [MAGE](https://github.com/ngageoint/mage-server).
+More specifically, this means:
+1. Angular 1.5
+2. Leaflet 1.7

 ## Build and Installation